Spherical functions on $U(n,n)/(U(n) \times U(n))$ and hermitian Siegel series: Spherical function on and

-\begin{rem}{\rm Though we can realize above objects as the sets of $k$-rational points of algebraic sets defined over $k$ and develop the arguments, we write down to earth way for simplicity of notations.
-We only note here that $\set{x \in X_T}{f_{T, i}(x) \ne 0, \; 1 \leq i \leq n}$ is a Zariski open $B$-orbit over the algebraic closure of $k$. } \end{rem}
+\begin{rem} {\rm Though we may realize above objects as the sets of $k$-rational points of algebraic sets defined over $k$ and develop the arguments, we take down to earth way for simplicity of notations.
+We only note here that $X_T^{op}$ (resp. $\frX_T^{op}$) becomes a Zariski open $B$-orbit in $X_T$ (resp. $B \times U(T)$-orbit in $\frX_T^{op}$) over the algebraic closure of $k$. } \end{rem}